andracs/bridging-sustainability/manuscript/12-Bibliography.md

 !!OK Jacobsen, A.V., Erenbjerg, A., Törnfelt, C. and others (2024).
 Publication: It-anvendelse i befolkningen 2023.
 Danmarks Statistik. https://www.dst.dk/da/Statistik/nyheder-analyser-publ/Publikationer/VisPub?cid=49775

-Jakobsen, T.G.
-(2023).
-New rules will give you the right to repair.
-World's Best News, April 2. https://verdensbedstenyheder.dk/nyheder/nye-regler-vil-give-dig-ret-til-at-reparere/

 !!OK Jensen, A. (2024).
 Are you alarmed or indifferent?
 New study reveals Danes' attitudes to the climate.
 Videnskab.dk, March 13. https://videnskab.dk/naturvidenskab/er-danskerne-alarmerede-eller-ligeglade-nyt-studie-afsloerer-vores-holdninger-til-klimaet/